Pilumnus hirtellus: Description

 Pilumnus hirtellus is a small crab, with a carapace up to 28 mm wide and 20 mm long.
 The carapace and legs are reddish brown or purple, with the inner surfaces of the legs orange or paler.
 Both the carapace and the walking legs have a dense covering of setae.
 The first pair of legs bear large chelae (claws), of which one, usually the right claw, is larger than the other, and the fingers of both claws are brown.
 The claws are smaller and less hairy in females.
 Young crabs are less than 5 mm in size, and are chalky white all over.
 The front edge of the carapace has five teeth on either side, with the first two being smaller than the others.

 Distribution

 Pilumnus hirtellus is found from the North Sea to Morocco, the Azores, Madeira, the Canary Islands and the Cape Verde Islands, as well as in the Mediterranean and Black Seas.
 It is limited by the occurrence of hard frosts, violent storms and pollution.
+Pilumnus hirtellus is concentrated in regions near the Mediterranean like Sado River estuary, Portugal.